Gold Laundering: the dirty secrets of the gold trade – and how to clean up

 Mark Pieth not only points out the problems, but presents clear and coherent solutions for more transparency, greater responsibility for the main players and better protection of human rights.

-Gold Laundering: The dirty secrets of the gold trade will be published in English on 28 June 2019 by Salis Verlag.
-A German version, Goldwäsche – Die schmutzigen Geheimnisse des Goldhandels, will be released earlier, on 17 June 2019.
+Gold Laundering: The dirty secrets of the gold trade is published in English and German by Salis Verlag.

 Corruption and Money Laundering in International Arbitration: A Toolkit for Arbitrators